somendrapaul/transcription/README.md

 **Machine Learning Model**:

-- We've created a `TranscriptionModel` class that uses the AI SDK to simulate a machine learning model.
+- I've created a `TranscriptionModel` class that uses the AI SDK to simulate a machine learning model.
 - The model can be "trained" with user feedback, improving its accuracy over time.
 - When the model has enough data (100 entries in this example), it simulates a fine-tuning process.